Here's What Donovan Mitchell Tweeted About Steph Curry

 Donovan Mitchell of the Utah Jazz sent out a tweet about Curry after the huge milestone, and the tweet from Mitchell can be seen embedded below from his Twitter account.

-The Warriors have a lot to be happy about this season, because in addition to Curry's record, they also have a 22-5 record, which is the most wins in the entire NBA.
+The Warriors have a lot to be happy about this season, because in addition to Curry's record, they also have a 23-5 record after beating the Knicks 105-96.

 After missing the playoffs in back-to-back seasons, they are once again a contender to win an NBA Championship, and Curry looks like he could win another MVP.